arcan1s/ahriman/docs/architecture.md

 If this feature is configured any request except for whitelisted will be prohibited without authentication.
 In addition, configuration flag `auth.allow_read_only` can be used in order to allow seeing main page without authorization (this page is in default white list).

-For authorized users it uses encrypted session cookies to store tokens; encryption key is generated each time at the start of the application.
+For authenticated users it uses encrypted session cookies to store tokens; encryption key is generated each time at the start of the application.

 ## External calls